Dleyzzex/Dleyzzex/README.md

 ### Hi there 👋 I'm Victor

 ## Summary
 Hi!
 I'm Victor.
-I'm a french and a dev student at @Epitech Rennes.
+I'm a french and a dev student :computer: at @Epitech Rennes.
-I'm currently student at CSU Long Beach as an internationnal student.
+I'm currently student at CSU Long Beach as an internationnal student :airplane:

 ## Experience